openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 #### Cluster Cloud Controller Manager Operator

-Responsible for deploying platform-specific Cloud Controller Manager as well as for handling a number of OpenShift's specific peculiarities (such as populating proxy settings for CCMs, sync credentials and so on).
+Responsible for deploying platform-specific Cloud Controller Manager as well as for handling a number of OpenShift's specific peculiarities (such as populating proxy settings for CCMs, sync credentials, and so on).

+The code from the [library-go](#library-go) using for decision-making about operator engagement.
+In case library-go's [IsCloudProviderExternal](https://github.com/openshift/library-go/blob/e1213f6ec5d10aa4aa8a4cac2780b1dc674c0396/pkg/operator/configobserver/cloudprovider/observe_cloudprovider.go#L154) function indicates that cloud provider is external and the operator encounters a platform which it is not aware of it will go into 'Degraded' state.

 During the first phases of the "External" platform type enablement, this operator should be just disabled.
+This might be done with changes within the [library-go](#library-go) and further dependency updates or, better, by adding a respective check within the operator itself.

 In the future, when the delivery mechanism for CCMs will be defined, the operator might be engaged for deploying a user-provided cloud controller manager, however this is a subject for the upcoming design work.

 #### Machine Api Operator